 Upon completion of the program, graduates will be able to apply principles of therapeutic communication with individuals and communicate professionally both orally and in written form, use elements and standards of reasoning within the nursing process, collaborate in a goal-directed manner when performing nursing care and working with other healthcare providers, recognize the need to incorporate professional nursing values, and access data and information from print, electronic, and other sources.

-RN to BSN Information Sessions will be offered virtually the second Tuesday of each month at 7:30 PM EST. Sessions will be hosted by School of Nursing faculty and staff who will give a brief presentation followed by a Q&A session.
-Prospective students can access these sessions by logging into Zoom 5-10 minutes prior to the meeting time.
+Virtual RN to BSN Information Sessions are offered via Zoom each month at 7:30 PM EST. Sessions are hosted by School of Nursing faculty and staff who will give a brief presentation followed by a Q&A period.

 Each session typically runs 45-60 minutes long.
 While transcript evaluations will not take place during these sessions information will be provided to assist applicants in reviewing their prior coursework.